hanshardmeier/VideoRatingMATLAB/README.md

 This project was made originally for the master thesis of Manuela and Julia in General Psychology at the University of Zurich.

+Note: This program was made within a few hours.
+There is a room for improvement.
+Like feel to fork.

 ## Getting Started

 You only need to download the project to your prefered folder and in MATLAB navigate to that folder and execute